Sample Translation Delivery Times

-This comprehensive approach and the close collaboration between our professional translators allows us to deliver high-quality results to you.
+This comprehensive approach and the close collaboration between our professional translators allow us to deliver high-quality results to you.

 Basic ratesAverage rates

-- Average rate for a non-urgent and non-specialized translation and one-time proofreading
+- An average rate for a non-urgent and non-specialized translation and one-time proofreading

-- This is the solution chosen by most of our clients
+- This is the option chosen by most of our clients

-- When a project can’t wait and you’re willing to pay a higher price
+- When a project can’t wait you will need to pay a higher price

 Technical translation requires not just language skills, but also in-depth knowledge of the subject area in question.